Documents for Emigration to Germany: Complete Checklist 2026 | Global Docs Pro

 EU Blue Card (Blaue Karte EU)

 The Blue Card is a residence permit for highly qualified specialists.
-To obtain it, you need higher education or comparable work experience in IT, plus a job offer in Germany with an annual salary of at least 45,300 euros (as of 2026).
-For shortage occupations (doctors, engineers, IT specialists), the threshold is lowered to 41,041 euros.
-This is one of the most attractive options, as you can apply for permanent residence after just 21 months with German language level B1.
+To obtain it, you need higher education or comparable work experience in IT, plus a job offer in Germany with an annual salary of at least 50,700 euros (as of 2026).
+For shortage occupations (MINT: mathematics, IT, natural sciences, technology, as well as healthcare), the threshold is lowered to 45,934 euros.
+This is one of the most attractive options, as you can apply for permanent residence after just 21 months with German language level B1, or after 27 months with A1 level.

 Work Visa (Aufenthaltstitel zur Erwerbstätigkeit)

 The classic work visa is suitable for those who do not meet Blue Card criteria but have an invitation from a German employer.
-Since 2023, the new Skilled Immigration Act (Fachkräfteeinwanderungsgesetz) has significantly simplified the procedure.
-Now there is no requirement to check for local candidates, and diploma recognition can be carried out in parallel with employment.
+The reform of the Skilled Immigration Act (Fachkräfteeinwanderungsgesetz) was implemented in three stages: since November 2023, the priority check for local candidates (Vorrangprüfung) has been abolished, and since March 2024, the Recognition Partnership (Anerkennungspartnerschaft) has been introduced — allowing you to start employment in parallel with the diploma recognition procedure.

 Job Seeker Visa (Arbeitsplatzsuche)

 Qualified specialists with a recognized diploma can obtain a visa for 6 months to search for employment directly in Germany.
 This is an excellent option for those who want to come and attend interviews in person.
-However, you need to show financial guarantees — approximately 947 euros per month in your account.
+However, you need to show financial guarantees — approximately 1,027 euros per month in your account (for 2025-2026).
+For 6 months, this means at least 6,162 euros in a blocked account.

 Late Repatriate Program (Spätaussiedler)

 A program for ethnic Germans and their family members.
-Proof of German origin, basic language knowledge (B1 level), and passing the Spätaussiedler test are required.
+The principal applicant must prove German language proficiency at B1 level and pass the Spätaussiedler test at the Bundesverwaltungsamt (BVA).
+Important nuance: spouses and adult children included in the Aufnahmebescheid only need A1 level.
 This is a complex process with lengthy application review, but it offers an advantage — repatriates receive German citizenship through a simplified procedure.

 Family Reunification (Familiennachzug)

 For spouses, children, and other close relatives of German citizens or EU residents.
-Proof of relationship is required, and for spouses — basic German language knowledge (A1 level) for visa issuance.
+Proof of relationship is required, and for spouses of third-country citizens (non-EU) — basic German language knowledge (A1 level) for visa issuance.
 Exception — spouses of EU citizens do not need a language certificate.
+Plans to abolish the A1 requirement for family reunification have not been implemented to date.

 Student Visa

 Admission to a German university opens a path to emigration.
-After graduation, there are 18 months to find a job in your field.
+After graduation, there are 18 months to find a job in your field (under Section 20 AufenthG).
 For the visa, a language proficiency certificate (usually TestDaF or DSH), recognition of school diploma, and financial guarantees are required.

 Complete Document Checklist